JaylenLuc/H_index/README.md

 FEATURES:

-choose your color! auxillary tabs will be colore by its gradient or color complement
+choose your color! auxillary tabs will be colored by its gradient or color complement

 <img width="621" alt="image" src="https://user-images.githubusercontent.com/91278747/210675722-63f36d75-9864-4554-9714-89d8cff4684a.png">